Blood on the Tracks

 Blood on the Tracks is the fifteenth studio album by American singer-songwriter Bob Dylan, released on January 20, 1975, by Columbia Records.
-The album marked Dylan's return to Columbia Records after a two-album stint with Asylum Records.
-Dylan began recording the album in New York City in September 1974.
-In December, shortly before Columbia was due to release the album, Dylan abruptly re-recorded much of the material in a studio in Minneapolis.
+The album marked Dylan's return to Columbia after two albums with Asylum Records.
+Dylan began recording the album at an A & R studio in New York City in September 1974.
+In December, shortly before Columbia was due to release the album, Dylan abruptly re-recorded much of the material in Sound 80 studio in Minneapolis.
 The final album contains five tracks recorded in New York and five from Minneapolis.

-Critics often rank Blood on the Tracks as one of the greatest albums of all time.
-Blood on the Tracks initially received mixed reviews, but has subsequently been acclaimed as one of Dylan's greatest albums by both critics and fans.
 The songs have been linked to tensions in Dylan's personal life, including his estrangement from his then-wife Sara.
-One of their children, Jakob Dylan, has described the songs as "my parents talking".
-In interviews, Dylan has denied that the songs on the album are autobiographical.
+One of their children, Jakob Dylan, described the songs as "my parents talking".
+Dylan denied that the songs were autobiographical.